LogoLogo

 Source of controlled vocabularies.
 Ex.
 PhenX, MeSH, SNOMED, NCI.
 If there is no match, leave it blank.
 (Must be submitted as a group with SOURCE_VARIABLE_ID and VARIABLE_MAPPING).

-Consent Group: Use the dbGaP consent number for guidance.
+Consent Group: Use the for guidance.

-Consent and abbreviation: Use the NIH Consent Codes: Upholding Standard Data Use Conditions for guidance.
+NIH Consent Codes: Upholding Standard Data Use Conditions